mahdi-b/symTyper_docs/defs.rst

 Clusters' distributions are usually highly skewed with few high frequency subtypes and a greater number of low frequency types.
-Since there distributions are subsequently used to infer the :ref:`mrca` (MRCA) sequence as a proxy, it is very improtant to rid the data of unlikely subtype that can bias the computation of the MRCA.
+Since there distributions are subsequently used to infer the :ref:`lca` (LCA) sequence as a proxy, it is very improtant to rid the data of unlikely subtype that can bias the computation of the LCA.
 For the previous distribution, the wisdom of the crowd tells us that this cluster of sequences is closest to C1.1. and unlikely to be C1.28 and therfore drops it for the C1.28.
 The same can be said about C1.21